ochornolutskyi/table-manager/README.md

 # table-manager
 Test task for SpilnaSprava

-If you want put column from available to selected you should drag the column to other field
+If you want to put column from available to selected you should drag the column to another field